stebix/woodnet/readme.md

 Going back to our `awesome-unicorn` instance, we indicated via the `classname: hardwood` attribute that the data belongs to the `hardwood` class.
 We usually choose and set up classes specific for our classification task.
 The last attribute of the fingerprint is the `group` attribute.
-Here we have the option to specify furhter information about sub-groups in our data.
+Here we have the option to specify further information about sub-groups in our data.
 Subsets of single classes may belong to a subgroup, if some data parameters may be shared.
-An illustrative example could be: We want to perform binary classification between hardwood and softwood specied and for both classes we have a large number of samples.
+An illustrative example could be: We want to perform binary classification between hardwood and softwood species and for both classes we have a large number of samples.
 For both classes, we obtained samples from freshly logged wood that we mark with the `group: pristine` attribute.
 We additionally got samples that were exposed to the elements and mark these with the `group: withered` attribute.
-We can use the `group` data instance attribute during the comutation of the cross-validation splits of the specified instances into the training set and the validation set.
+We can use the `group` data instance attribute during the creation of the cross-validation splits of the specified instances into the training set and the validation set.
 In addition to the "default" variant of class-stratified `k`-fold cross-validation we may then employ group-wise `k`-fold cross-validation.
 Then we can evaluate whether the model is able/flexible/intelligent enough to generalize across groups.

 ## Training Run Configuration